Furkangultekin/Django-NavRecord/README.md

   The project named NavigationRecord includes following app:
   - vehicle : It is includes two models; NavRecord and Vehicle.
 Add, Get and Update operations can be applied to them.

-## REST api requests and response:
+## REST api requests and responses:
 ### Add new vehicle:
 #### -POST /vehicle/add_vehicle
 ##### Request: